Ab-spyder/Username_Enumeration/README.md

 email or username : email means website takes email id as input; username means website takes usernames as input

-tor : to run the tool with tor – changes IP addresses [This parameter is optional]
+tor : to run the tool with tor – changes IP addresses

 Examples: